 Office bond or printer papers tend to be thin that causes the ink to bleed or run, especially for heavier applications of inks.

-- Pastel Paper: With initial applications, I thought this was one of the best alternatives for calligraphy papers.
+- Pastel Paper: With initial applications, I thought this was one of the top alternatives for calligraphy papers.
 However, it isn’t bleedproof, especially if you transition your hand at a slower pace.
 Textures vary from light to heavy, which are typically too rough for calligraphy pens.

 - Regular Pen Paper: As it is designed for regular pens or ballpoint pens, this type of paper is typically thin.
 Although it can have a smooth surface, it can’t provide ample thickness to hold ink quite well.
 It is too light that it can warp when you apply ink on it, much worse if you write with a heavy hand.

-The best paper for calligraphy should be Acid-free or Neutral PH.
+The top-tier paper for calligraphy should be Acid-free or Neutral PH.
 It’s a certain treatment that will do the job to preserve your work for the longest time possible without any discoloration, even when it’s exposed to light.
 It saves your masterpiece from turning yellow, fading, or even becoming brittle in the long run.

 Weight and Thickness